netox64/b_divulgapotiguar/README.md

 - open your postman desktop
 - click import
-- import from z_Postman_Endpoints folder
+- import from json Bruno endpoints folder

 > [!IMPORTANT]
 > When opening the endpoints, check the "base_url" addressing variable if it is correct.